The Identity Providers page allows you to do the following:

 Match against: The field in Okta against which the Transform username is authenticated.
 Choose an option from the dropdown menu.

-If no match is found: Specify whether to provision the user with Just In Time (JIT) provisioning, or to redirect the user to the Okta Sign On page if the user is not found.
+If no match is found: Specify whether to create a new user account with Just In Time (JIT) provisioning, or to redirect the end user to the Okta Sign-In page.

 Group Assignment Option 1: None – Do not assign the authenticated users to any groups.
 No other information is required.